 The Employee Assistance Programme (EAP) is facilitated by a recognized provider.
 The service assists all employees and their immediate family to manage their life challenges that may warrant professional insight and expertise to direct them to better cope on the job and in their personal lives.
-The programme also assists Management in dealing with conflict and troubled employees.
+The programme also assists Management in dealing with conflicted and troubled employees.
+InvesTT has availed itself of EAP services on a case by case basis based on employee needs and requirements.